Large North Amherst Barn Demolished After Deemed a Safety Risk

 Sarah Cowls Jones (great grandmother of Cinda Jones) in front of her dairy barn.
 This is the North Amherst barn that was demolished.
 Picture courtesy of Cinda Jones.

 A gaping hole in the hearts of North Amherst residents and the streetscape of Montague and Cowls Roads appeared after the demolition of a landmark historical barn.
-The large barn behind Cowls’ headquarters at 134 Montague Road was demolished this week, having been deemed a safety risk by Building Commissioner Rob Morra.
-The barn was in the Cowls/Jones family for the past 300 years.
+The large barn behind Cowls’ headquarters at 134 Montague Road was demolished, having been deemed a safety risk by Building Commissioner Rob Morra.
+The barn was in the Cowls/Jones family for almost 200 years.
 A 12-month demolition delay was issued by the Amherst Historical Commission in 2014.
 The property owner, Cinda Jones, was unable to find a viable way to use the barn and potential relocation sites, including the Emily Dickinson Museum or the Porter Phelps Huntington Museum, did not work out.
-Aside from the safety risk, Jones said that the low ceilings in the barn made it difficult to use for other activities, and 10 years ago she estimated that the cost of the new roof that the structure needed at $200,000 to $300,000.
+Aside from the safety risk, Jones said that the low ceilings in the barn made it difficult to use for other activities, and 10 years ago she estimated that the cost of the new roof and other repairs that the structure needed at $200,000 to $300,000.

-At the Historical Commission public hearing in 2014, it was determined that although most of the structure was sound, the attached building on the south was in poor repair.
+At the Historical Commission public hearing in 2014, it was determined that although most of the structure was sound, southern part of the building was in poor repair.
 The Historical Commission noted that the barn was a good example of a cow barn with a shed addition.
 The main floor was raised to allow a breeze for threshing, and there was a basement for sloughing down manure.
 Several residents of the neighborhood spoke at the hearing for finding a way to retain the barn as a significant landmark in North Amherst and as a visual buffer to screen Montague Road from the North Square development planned for Cowls Road, which opened in 2019.

 Jones said in 2014 that she had tried to avoid demolition of the 6,000-square-foot structure, but extensive research had not yielded a viable way to keep it.
 After the demolition, she told the Indy that “the barn was built for cows at cow height and not reusable.
 It was rotted and condemned, and we still saved many key pieces.”
 She said that much of the timber is being reused and the rest is being sold for low prices at Cowls Building Supply.
 The park area at North Square is being expanded to include the cellar hole of the barn, with the sides being rebuilt by Grass Roots Landscaping of Leverett.
 Jones said she made a sign for the new feature using a board salvaged from the barn.